 Health and education services represent a significant proportion of public sector expenditure in New South Wales.
-Heightened demand for these services can worsen the budget result.
-COVID-19 has led to an increase in Government expenditure related to aged care, mental health, and personal protective equipment.
-Any decrease in Commonwealth Government payments towards health and education services would worsen the budget result for the State if the same level of service is maintained.
+The State receives Commonwealth Government payments for these services.
+Any decrease in these payments or heightened demand for these services can worsen the budget result.
+COVID-19 has led to an increase in Government expenditure related to quarantine, cleaning, contact tracing, pathology testing, vaccination, and personal protective equipment.
 Any further major outbreaks of COVID-19 would likely cause another short-term intensive public health response.